Last Updated on

 - Virus: While ‘computer virus’ is commonly used to describe many types of malware, it actually refers to software that replicates itself by inserting its own code into other programs.
 This can take many shapes, such as adding spam content to your site and infecting your visitors’ computers.

-- Trojan horse: A Trojan horse refers to software that pretends to have one function but secretly performs other actions, such as corrupting your files or exploiting your system’s resources.
+- Trojan horse: A Trojan horse refers to software that pretends to have one function but secretly performs other actions, such as corrupting your WordPress files, ftp files or php files, or exploiting your system’s resources.

 - Spyware: This is a program that remains hidden, in order to collect information.
 This can lead to data breaches and the loss of personal data.